ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 for-&#x27;it,&#x27;.
 1 wouldn&#x27;t : pnt&#x27;^iny Ufe in
 ; the scalcs &#x27;gainst any gubernment dat
 eber existed, for no : jgObejrin sent
-could replace de loss to me. de :
+could replace de loss to me. de
-guberinent safe if da AtLakej^rv; --&quot;
-Do,you think any of .your ;(^&gt;mpaay ,
-would have missed you if . you had been.
-killed?&quot; :,. ..^v.^:...^-.; ; &quot; Maybe
-not, sah.
-Aidead white man ain&#x27;t much
-wid the Bojfflrs, let alone a dead
-nigga&gt;; but rd&quot;a miesed my8elJ^ end dat
-wab de pint wid me.
 </td></tr></table>

 ---